Pericardial Mesothelioma: Rare Heart Cancer

 Due to the pericardium’s location around the heart, treatment options are more limited than for pleural or peritoneal mesothelioma.
 Treatment focuses on controlling symptoms, preventing complications, and extending survival when possible.

-Pericardiocentesis: Drainage of fluid from around the heart.
-This palliative procedure relieves symptoms but does not treat the underlying cancer.
-It may need to be repeated as fluid reaccumulates.
-Pericardiectomy: Surgical removal of part or all of the pericardium along with visible tumors.
-This is the primary surgical option for patients healthy enough to tolerate the procedure.
-Pericardial window: Creates an opening to allow fluid to drain continuously, preventing dangerous buildup.
+Pericardiocentesis drains fluid from around the heart.
+This palliative procedure relieves symptoms but does not treat the underlying cancer and may need to be repeated as fluid reaccumulates.
+Pericardiectomy is the surgical removal of part or all of the pericardium along with visible tumors, and is the primary surgical option for patients healthy enough to tolerate the procedure.
+A pericardial window creates an opening that allows fluid to drain continuously, preventing dangerous buildup.
 A 2025 study reported a 95.5% success rate in preventing pericardial effusion recurrence using a pericardio-peritoneal window technique.
-Tumor resection: Removes as much visible tumor as possible while preserving the pericardium when feasible.
+Tumor resection removes as much visible tumor as possible while preserving the pericardium when feasible.

-Chemotherapy: The standard regimen uses cisplatin combined with pemetrexed, the same treatment used for pleural mesothelioma.
-Chemotherapy aims to slow disease progression and may improve quality of life.
-Alternative drugs like carboplatin or gemcitabine may be used as second-line treatment.
-Immunotherapy: The FDA-approved combination of nivolumab and ipilimumab for pleural mesothelioma may benefit pericardial patients, though specific data for this rare form is limited.
+The standard chemotherapy regimen uses cisplatin combined with pemetrexed (Alimta), the same treatment used for pleural mesothelioma.
+It aims to slow disease progression and may improve quality of life.
+Carboplatin or gemcitabine may be used as second-line treatment.
+The FDA-approved combination of nivolumab (Opdivo) plus ipilimumab (Yervoy) for unresectable pleural mesothelioma may benefit people with pericardial disease, though specific data for this rare form is limited.

 Prognosis